BentoBoxWorld/Challenges/README.md

 ## Config.yml

-As most of BenotBox addons, config can be edited only when server is stopped.
+As most of BentoBox addons, config can be edited only when server is stopped.
 Otherwise all changes will be overwritten by server.
 The config.yml has the following sections:

 * **Commands** - ability to enable */challenges* command.
 This option change is possible only via configuration and requires server restart.